-The S-125 (NATO reporting name SA-3 GOA), a design by the Russian Almaz Research and Manufacturing Association, is a two-stage, solid-fuel, low to medium altitude surface-to-air missile system designed to protect very important government, industrial and military installations against all types of airborne threats flying at extremely low and medium altitudes, such as bomber aircraft, fighter bombers, multirole aircraft and also cruise missiles.
+The S-125 (NATO reporting name SA-3 GOA), is a two-stage, solid-fuel, low to medium altitude surface-to-air missile system designed to protect very important government, industrial and military installations against all types of airborne threats flying at extremely low and medium altitudes, such as bomber aircraft, fighter bombers, multirole aircraft and also cruise missiles.
 One of the most advanced versions, first introduced into operational service in 1964, is code named S-125M NEVA, and its variant targeted at the export market received designator S-125 PECHORA.
 The S-125 began to be delivered to Warsaw Pact nations in 1969, and the following year it began to be deployed with the armed forces of countries beyond the Soviet block, among them Afghanistan, Angola, Algeria, Vietnam, Egypt, Yemen, India, Iraq, Korea, Cuba, Libya, Mali, Mozambique, Peru, Syria, Tanzania, Finland and Ethiopia.
-Russia is now promoting an S-125 upgrade package to the S-125-2 PECHORA-2 standard.
 The S-125 SAM system has undergone numerous upgrades and improvements.
 The system includes a SAM missile launching suite, surface-to-air guided missiles 5V24/27 and supporting facilities.

 The system includes: